fillefrans/pi/README.md

 ##Mission

-To create a HTML5/CSS3/JS template/scaffolding that can serve as a starting point for Ads and Landing Pages.
+To create a HTML5/CSS3/JS template/scaffolding that can serve as a starting point for apps and web Pages.
 Incorporate mobile optimized client-side services accessible to creatives.

 Collect examples and demos in a git repository.
 Use shared assets where possible.